sdss/valis/README.md

 This section describes a variety of deployment methods.
 Valis uses gunicorn as its wsgi http server.
 It binds the app both to port 8000, and a unix socket.
 The default mode is to start valis with an awsgi uvicorn server, with 4 workers.

 Valis requires a Redis database running at the default location in `localhost:6379`.
-If this is not possible, caching can be done in memory by modifying `~/.config/sdss/valis.yaml` to use `cache_backend: memcached`.
+If this is not possible, caching can be done in memory by modifying `~/.config/sdss/valis.yaml` to use `cache_backend: in-memory`.

 ### Deploying Zora + Valis together
 See the SDSS [Zora+Valis Docker](https://github.com/sdss/zora_valis_dockers) repo page.